ericblade/quagga2/README.md

 ### 2019-08-13
 - Forked to @ericblade/quagga2
   - Significantly decrease npm package size by not adding files that were not needed
-  - Carlify iOS support in documentation
+  - Clarify iOS support in documentation
   - Updated typescript typings
   - drawRect accepts style.lineWidth